Our Database Will Betray Us

 Real-World Example - The Instagram Like Count

-You are both looking at the same post.
-You are seeing different numbers.
+We are both looking at the same post.
+We are seeing different numbers.

 Is the app broken?
 No. This is AP working exactly as designed.

 Instagram’s servers are spread across data centres in the US, Europe, and Asia.
 When someone in Japan likes the post, that like hits the Japan node first.
-Your node in Bhutan hasn’t received that update yet — it takes a few milliseconds to sync.
+The node in Bhutan hasn’t received that update yet, it takes a few milliseconds to sync.

 For those few milliseconds, different nodes show different counts.
 Then they catch up.
-You refresh.
-You see 10,000.
+We refresh.
+We see 10,000.

 What about CA - Consistency + Availability?